marcdotson/asc-training/README.md

 what it sounds like – a request submitted to the repository maintainer to pull the changes you’ve made.
-This allows me to review what you’ve done, have a conversation with you about it as part of the pull request itself (which looks a lot like an issue tied to the branch specifically), and eventually pull what you’ve done into `main`.
+This allows me to review what you’ve done, have a conversation with you about it as part of the pull request itself (which looks a lot like an issue tied specifically to the pull request), and eventually pull what you’ve done into `main`.
 I’ll then delete the branch specific to that issue and close out the associated issue.

 Note that when a branch is deleted on GitHub, it will still exist in your cloned repository.
 This isn’t necessarily a problem, though if you commit changes to a closed branch it will force the branch open again.
 Again, make sure you’re working on the correct branch.
-Eventually you’ll want to clean up branches that have been merged into `main` and closed on GitHub by using `Git: Delete Branch...` via the command palette, followed by the branch name.
+Eventually you may want to clean up branches that have been merged into `main` and closed on GitHub by using `Git: Delete Branch...` via the command palette, followed by the branch name.
 You may also need to use `Git: Fetch` to prune tracking branches that are no longer on remote (i.e., on GitHub).

 ## Quarto